mrisher/smtp-sts/mta-sts.md

    asynchronously, so as not to block message delivery).
 Optionally, sending MTAs may unconditionally check for a new policy at this step.
-2. For each candidate MX, in order of MX priority, attempt to deliver the message, enforcing STARTTLS and, assuming a policy is present, PKIX certificate validation as described in (#mx-certificate-validation), "MX Certificate Validation."
+2. For each candidate MX, in order of MX priority, attempt to deliver the message.
+If a policy is present with an `enforce` mode, when attempting to deliver to each candidate MX, ensure STARTTLS support and host identity validity as described in (#policy-validation), "Policy Validation".
+If a candidate fails validation, continue to the next candidate (if there is one).
 3. A message delivery MUST NOT be permanently failed until the sender has first checked for the presence of a new policy (as indicated by the `id` field in the `_mta-sts` TXT record).
 If a new policy is not found, existing rules for